Ph.D. Candidate

 Effect of localized control of cross-link density on mechanical properties of bicontinuous cubic lyotropic networks via copolymerization with different singly-polymerizable monomers.
 Lauren N. Bodkin, Christopher W. Johnson, Keira E. Culley, Zachary A. Krajnak, Jeffrey R. Hage, Na Kyung Kim, Chinedum O. Osuji, Douglas L. Gin.
 Polymer (2023) https://doi.org/10.1016/j.polymer.2023.126615.

-Come talk to me at ACS Spring Meeting 2023!
-I will be giving a talk entitled “Transport in Resilient Anion Exchange Membranes Derived from Crosslinked Lyotropic Mesophases”
+Presented a talk at ACS Fall Meeting 2023, entitled “Transport in Resilient Anion Exchange Membranes Derived from Crosslinked Lyotropic Mesophases”

 Previous Research and Achievements